dsih-artpark/infectious-disease-models/docs/index.md

 Use the left navigation to explore the YAML specification, usage examples, extensibility notes, and debugging tips.

+---
+## Source code

-View the source code on [GitHub](https://github.com/dsih-artpark/infectious-disease-models.git)
+View the source code on [GitHub](https://github.com/dsih-artpark/infectious-disease-models)